Mining exploration tax credit for personal income tax

 Qualified mining exploration expenses, provided they were incurred after February 28, 2015, may also include expenses for environment studies and community consultations to obtain a right, licence or privilege to determine the existence, location, extent or quality of a mineral resource in B.C.

 The credit is calculated as 20% of qualified mining exploration expenses less the amount of any assistance received or receivable.
 Assistance includes reimbursements you have received or are entitled to receive, as well as grants, subsidies, rebates and forgivable loans.

 Mineral exploration in Mountain Pine Beetle affected areas

 An enhanced rate of 30% is available for qualified mineral exploration undertaken in prescribed Mountain Pine Beetle affected areas.
-To view a map of the qualifying Mountain Pine Beetle area, see the overview map (PDF), the detailed area maps (PDF) or go to the GeoBC Media Vault.
+To view a map of the qualifying Mountain Pine Beetle area, see the detailed area maps (PDF) or go to the GeoBC Media Vault.

 Claiming the credit